magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 The offering side MAY show the "reason" string to the user.

 When the offering side gets an `OfferAccept` message it begins streaming the file over the already-opened subchannel.
-When completed, the subchannel is closed.
+When completed, the subchannel is closed (by the peer that made the Offer).

 That is, the offering side always initiates the open and close of the corresponding subchannel.

-For the example above, the sending side determines whether it should stream data (e.g. in mode "yes" it should start right away, otherwise wait for an `OfferAccept`).

-It will then send messages in this order:
+If the receiving side responds with `OfferAccept` then (following the example above) this peer will send messages in this order:
 * a kind `1` `FileOffer(filename="README")`
 * a kind `5` data with 65 bytes of payload
 * a kind `1` `FileOffer(filename="hello.py")`